 Ms Rasha Chatta

-After two years in preparatory classes to the Ecole Normale Supérieure (Khâgne moderne- humanities) and a BA in History from the Sorbonne in Paris, I completed an MA in Near and Middle Eastern Studies (social anthropology, literature, Arabic) at SOAS.
+After two years in preparatory classes to the Ecole Normale Supérieure (Khâgne moderne- humanities) and a BA in History from the Sorbonne in Paris, I completed an MA in Near and Middle Eastern Studies at SOAS.
 I then worked as the Community Outreach director at the Resettlement Legal Aid Project for refugees in Egypt before coming back to SOAS to start on my PhD project.

 - Panel convenor.
 Title: “The In-between 'National': Literary Networks between the Arab World and the Americas”.
 BRISMES Annual Conference.
 University of Sussex, Brighton, 16-18 June 2014